ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 ## The Core Part of the Model
 ![](1.png)

-Here we designed a new DL pipeline to establish AMP identification tools, including two N-layer computational blocks and one delicately embedded new self-attention module proposed in this work.
+Here we designed a new DL pipeline to establish AMP identification tools, including two N-layer computational blocks and one delicately embedded new self-attention module proposed in this research.

 ## The Mechanisms of the Attention Part
 ![](FigureS1.png)